In light of recent government advice concerning the Covid-19 virus the Town Hall building will be closed to the public until further notice.

 Anzac Day is a national day of remembrance in Australia and New Zealand that broadly commemorates all Australians and New Zealanders who served and died in all wars, conflicts, and peacekeeping operations.
 Observed on 25 April each year, Anzac Day was originally to honour the members of the Australian and New Zealand Army Corps (ANZAC) who fought at Gallipoli against the Ottoman Empire during World War I.

-The details of the Australian soldier, buried at the parish Church of St John's in Bollington.
-Private Alfred Wright 2868.
-4th Btn Australian Infantry Australian Imperial Force died 3rd November 1918, 27 years old from wounds gained in battle.
+Details of the Australian soldier, buried at the parish Church of St John’s in Bollington.

 Private Alfred Wright 2868, 4th Btn Australian Infantry Australian Imperial Force died 3rd November 1918 at just 27 years old.

 Alfred was born in England in 1890, and listed on the 1911 Census as living in 9 Courier Rd, Bollington, as a cotton operative calico weaver aged 20.
 He was living with his widowed father George and sisters Edith, Minnie, and Ethel.